-- Questions related to potential conflicts for scheduled events hosted by Columbia Law School Faculty Members and/or Columbia Law School Centers should be directed to Zoe Attridge. - Questions related to potential conflicts for scheduled events hosted by Student Affairs Administrative Offices (Social Justice Initiatives, Career Services,
+Questions related to potential conflicts for scheduled events hosted by Columbia Law School Faculty Members and/or Columbia Law School Centers should be directed to Zoe Attridge.

-Registration Services and Student Services) should be directed to Brian Juergens.
+Please note faculty/assistants/centers must also submit their events to Zoe Attridge through the shared calendar so that it can be copied to the master calendar.

-• Questions related to potential conflicts for scheduled events hosted by Student Organizations should be directed to Room Reservations.
+- Questions related to potential conflicts for scheduled events hosted by Student Affairs Administrative Offices (Social Justice Initiatives, Career Services, Registration Services, and Student Services) should be directed to Brian Juergens. - Questions related to potential conflicts for scheduled events hosted by Student Organizations should be directed to Room Reservations.